Current Market Trends

 Language: Finnish (92%), Swedish (5.5%), Others (2.5%)

-Overall social protection expenditure in Finland amounted to 31.6 percent of GDP (USD 73.56 billion) in 2015, while sickness and health sector accounted for 23 percent (USD 17 billion) of GDP in Finland (2015).
+In Finland in 2016, overall social protection expenditure amounted to 32% of GDP ($81.70 billion) while the sickness and health sector accounted for 22.40% ($18.30 billion) of GDP.
 Universal coverage is accessible for all citizens and permanent residents in the country, with a range of comprehensive health services delivered primarily by publicly owned and operated providers.
-In 2015, approximately 82 percent of services and programs within the system are funded through public expenditure.
-Private financing accounted for 18 percent.
+In 2016, approximately 80% of services and programs within the system were funded through public expenditure.
+Private financing accounted for 20%.

+Due to changing demographics in Finland and the globalization of the economy, the Finnish Government is preparing a Health, Social Services and Regional Government reform that is planned to be put into operation by 2019.
+The aim of the reform is to form larger units from the service providers, and to create full horizontal and vertical integration of primary and secondary levels of service and of health and social care.
+The reform is expected to change the traditional structure of primary healthcare significantly.
 The Ministry of Social Affairs and Health (STM) manages the preparation and implementation of Finland’s social welfare and healthcare policy.
-Additionally, they mandate and organize programs and reforms regarding healthcare provisions.
+Additionally, STM mandates and organizes programs and reforms regarding healthcare provisions.
 The Finnish Office for Health Technology Assessment (FinOHTA), which operates under the National Institute for Health and Welfare (THL), is the agency responsible for providing assessments and analyses related to HealthIT.
-The 311 municipalities of Finland are legally obligated to provide healthcare services for their residents (i.e. primary, secondary and tertiary healthcare), as well as to collect taxes for the financing of services provided.
-They accomplish this through local municipal healthcare centers, or by regional healthcare districts, all containing a central hospital, of which there are 20.
-They can purchase services from other hospital districts, the private sector or from abroad.
+Finland’s 311 municipalities are legally obligated to provide healthcare services for their residents (i.e. primary, secondary and tertiary healthcare), as well as to collect taxes for the financing of services provided.
+They accomplish this through local municipal healthcare centers, or by regional healthcare districts, of which there are 20.
+Municipalities can purchase services from other hospital districts, the private sector or from abroad.
 These districts provide secondary care specialists, who are only available through a referral from a primary provider.
-The population of hospital districts varies between about 44,000 and 1,580,000 inhabitants.
-The hospital districts are responsible for ambulance services.
+The districts are also responsible for providing ambulance services.
+Hospital districts vary in size, with the smallest covering about 44,000 residents and the largest covering about 1,580,000 residents.

 Municipalities contract a small proportion of primary care to private providers; however, that proportion is expected to increase.
-There are about 40 private hospitals which provide approximately five percent of hospital care in Finland.
-Private healthcare, excluding occupational services, accounts for about six percent of total healthcare expenditure.
-In these districts, university hospitals in the major cities of Finland form the basis of tertiary care, and contain the most technologically advanced facilities and medical equipment in the nation.
-All of the levels of healthcare are funded by the municipalities, but the national government covers the cost of medical training and participates in financing by providing a general, non-earmarked, subsidy to the municipalities.
+There are about 40 private hospitals which provide approximately 5% of hospital care in Finland.
+Private healthcare, excluding occupational services, accounts for about 6% of total healthcare expenditures.
+In these districts, university hospitals in the major cities of Finland form the basis of tertiary care and contain the most technologically advanced facilities and medical equipment in the nation.
+All levels of healthcare are funded by the municipalities, but the national government covers the cost of medical training and participates in financing by providing a general, non-earmarked, subsidy to the municipalities.

-High quality and technically sophisticated medical equipment has market potential in Finland, especially equipment that increases efficiency and reduces occupancy rates in hospitals.
-The United States has a 28 percent share of the total market and accounts for 39.9 percent of Finland’s overall health technology exports.
-Finland also produces high technology medical equipment.
+High-quality and technically sophisticated medical equipment has market potential in Finland, especially equipment that increases efficiency and reduces occupancy rates in hospitals.
+Finland also produces high-technology medical equipment.
 Increasing competition in the market is expected as local production expands.
-Direct imports from the United States account for 8 percent.
-However, local production and imports usually do not compete with each other.
+Direct imports from the United States accounted for 8% in 2017.
+However, local production and imports usually do not compete.

-As a member of the EU, Finland’s local legislation concerning medical devices complies with EU directives.
-The National Supervisory Authority for Welfare and Health Valvira monitors the compliance of medical devices with legislation and regulations, monitors the marketing of medical devices and promotes their safe use.
-More information is available here: www.valvira.fi/en/licensing/medical_devices.
+As a member of the European Union (EU), Finland’s local legislation concerning medical devices complies with EU directives.
+The National Supervisory Authority for Welfare and Health, Valvira, monitors the compliance of medical devices with legislation and regulations, monitors the marketing of medical devices and promotes their safe use.
+For more information, visit: www.valvira.fi/en/licensing/medical_devices.

 See http://ec.europa.eu/growth/sectors/medical-devices/index_en.htm for further information from the European Commission, Enterprise and Industry, Medical Devices.

-Medical trade is duty-free within the European Union.
+Medical trade is duty-free within the EU.
 Import duties are collected from production coming from non-EU countries.
-The amount of duty for medical equipment exported from the United States fluctuates according to a specific product, ranging from 5-12 percent.
+Duties assessed on medical equipment imported from the United States vary by product, ranging from 5-12%.

 Current Market Trends

-The operating costs of Finnish hospitals have been reduced, and major hospital procurement is mainly replacing older equipment and buying some new.
-Investments in new medical equipment within the private health care sector are expected to continue to increase.
+The operating budgets of Finnish public hospitals have been reduced, and major hospital procurement is focused primarily on replacing older equipment.
+In the private healthcare sector, investments in new medical equipment are expected to continue to increase.

-In 2016, Finnish exports in medical technologies grew 9.7% to approximately $2.34 billion.
-Exports to the United States grew strongly, up 23 percent in 2016 and accounting for 39.9 per cent of all health technology exports.
-Exports continued to grow faster than imports.
-Health technology is now Finland’s largest tech sector representing nearly half of all hi-tech exports and have increased at an average annual rate of nine percent for the last two decades.
+In 2017 Finnish exports of health technologies increased by 5% to $2.22 billion.
+These numbers make Finland one of the few European countries that export more health technology than they import.
+Exports to the United States accounted for 39.9% of all health technology exports and remained essentially unchanged in comparison to 2016.
+Health technology is Finland’s largest tech sector representing nearly half of all high-tech exports and have increased at an average annual rate of 9% for the last two decades.

-Medical equipment is Finland’s fastest-growing hi-tech export.
-In 2016, exports of medical equipment grew to over 11.8% to approximately $1.49 billion.
-In general, the market for healthcare technology is expected to rise, but due to the upcoming healthcare reform, and the uncertainties to which it gave rise, growth in the market may slow down a little bit for the next couple of years.
+Medical equipment is Finland’s fastest-growing high-tech export sector.
+Over the last decades, the value of health technology exports has increased more than five-fold.
+In 2016 exports of medical equipment grew to over 11.8% to approximately $1.49 billion.
+In general, the market for health technology is expected to rise, but due to the upcoming healthcare reform and the prevailing uncertainties related to it expenditures are expected to slow down a little bit for the next couple of years.

-Finnish hospitals are very eager to try out new technology in the implementation of most modern treatment methods.
-Implementation of new technologies is effective, as Finnish medical personnel are very technology literate.
+Finnish medical personnel are very technology literate, and Finnish hospitals are very eager to try out the latest technology in the implementation of the most modern treatment methods.
 Local distributors provide the market with equipment packages and maintenance programs.

 Finland is very advanced in its use of IT systems within the healthcare industry, relative to other European nations.
 According to the European Commission, Finland ranks 5th in terms of the deployment of Health IT within the EU.
 Individuals within the healthcare system have widespread, simple access to convenient ePrescription and eArchive services via KanTa (The Finnish Electronic Patient Record system).
 This allows citizens to access their medical records and to gain access to the Picture Archiving and Communications System (PACS), which allows them to see and send relevant information within the healthcare system.
-The use of electronic patient records among the primary health centers and secondary care hospital districts is at 100 percent and mandatory to all public health care providers.
+The use of electronic patient records among primary health centers and secondary care hospital districts is at 100% and mandatory for all public healthcare providers.
 Due to the continuous development of MyKanta pages, citizens’ use of e-health and e-welfare services is expected to rise rapidly in the future.

-The Finnish capital Helsinki has launched another change project in the social services and healthcare field, called Apotti.
-The aim of the new system is to build a regionally cohesive social services and healthcare system that enables developing the operations and increasing their quality.
-It supports the professionals’ daily work, team work and development of operations and enables more efficient communication.
-The integration of information systems is unique also on an international scale and Apotti acts as the pioneer, as it provides information about the amount, quality, impact and cost/efficiency of treatment.
-The Apotti project concerns the Helsinki Metropolitan area.
+Finland’s capital Helsinki has launched a project in the social services and healthcare field, called Apotti, with the aim of building a regionally cohesive social services and healthcare system.
+The integration of information systems is unique and Apotti is serving as something of a pioneer on an international scale, as it provides information about the amount, quality, impact and cost/efficiency of treatment.
+The first deployment will be in the fall of 2018, in one of the big hospitals in the city of Vantaa.

-The most recent project in the social services and healthcare field is nationwide UNA project.
+Another prominent current project in the social services and healthcare field is the nationwide UNA project.
 Its goal is the renewal of social services and healthcare information systems implemented in stages.
 Together with the national Kanta services, UNA will form the core of the nationwide social services and healthcare information ecosystem.
 The project will be executed in a close co-operation with the actors of the Health, Social Services and Regional Government reform.

-Over 80 percent of the medical equipment imported to Finland comes either from or through the European Union.
-Direct imports from the United States account for 8 percent.
+Imports of health technology products rose 5.5% to $1.42 billion in 2017, the majority consisting of medical equipment.
+Over 80% of the medical equipment imported to Finland comes either from or through the EU.
+Direct imports from the United States account for 8%.
 Other important external supplier countries are Germany, the United Kingdom, Australia, Japan, and China.

-Manufacturers must include contact details and information on the products they manufacture for the product register maintained by the National Supervisory Authority of Welfare and Health registry in the case the manufacturer
+Manufacturers must include contact details and information on the products they manufacture for the product register maintained by Valvira, the National Supervisory Authority of Welfare and Health registry, in the case the manufacturer:

 Representatives established in Finland must submit the same details.